Mrs. Carol Hoff

 Email: Click Here

-This is my first year working at Mountain View as a school psychologist.
-I have been a school psychologist for over fifteen years.
+This is my tenth year working at Mountain View as a school psychologist.
+I'm proud to be a part of the Toro family and the great tradition of Mountain View.
 I have worked in several different states before coming to Mesa including TX, IL, CO, and FL.
 I grew up in the midwest and went to undergraduate school at Drake University in Des Moines, IA.
 I did my graduate work at the University of Wisconsin in River Falls, WI.
-I live in Phoenix with my husband and two daughters, ages 9 and 15.
-This is our second year living in AZ.
-We love all the natural beauty that AZ offers and hiking the different trails in the metro area.
+I live in Phoenix with my husband and two daughters, ages 18 and 24.
+We love living in AZ and enjoying all the natural beauty that it offers.
+One of my favorite past times is hiking the different trails in the metro area.

 What is a school psychologist?